uhh-lt/triframes/README.md

 * [Watset](https://github.com/nlpub/watset-java) (can be installed by `make watset.jar`)
 * [Chinese Whispers](https://github.com/nlpub/chinese-whispers-python) for Python

+In case Anaconda is used, Faiss and Gensim can be installed from its repositories, e.g., `conda install gensim faiss-cpu -c pytorch`.

 ## Running Triframes

 Triframes inputs a set of dependency triples and outputs a set of triframes.
 The data is processed in two steps.
 First, a word embedding model is used to create a triple graph.
 Then, a fuzzy graph clustering algorithm, Watset, is used to extract triple communities representing triframes.